U.S. Army Corps of Engineers (USACE) EMERGENCY RESPONSE SALT WATER SILL OPERATIONS and UPDATED RIVER STAGE DETAILS:

 The Port of Greater Baton Rouge reduced the maximum draft recommendation to 41 feet based on low water levels within the Port’s area of responsibility, the low spots are not within the Ship Channel but mostly on the approaches to the berths from the Ship Channel.
 The Port of Greater Baton Rouge has widely distributed this information, that was supported by both the NOBRA and Federal Pilots and Big River Coalition as a prudent response to promote navigational safety.

-Weeks Marine successfully completed the construction for the first targeted elevation, of the salt water sill (barrier) confirmed to between 55 feet and 51 feet on October 22, 2022.
+Weeks Marine successfully completed the construction for the first targeted elevation, of the salt water sill (barrier) confirmed to between 55 feet and 51 feet (lowest point) on October 22, 2022.
 The barrier sill has been constructed to USACE approved elevations within acceptable limits as noted above at Mile 63.8 Above Head of Passes (AHP).

-If the sill is constructed higher then maximum draft reductions would be expected with short notice (need to build higher remains unlikely).
+If the sill is constructed higher then maximum draft reductions would be expected with short notice (need to build higher unlikely).

 THE DECISION TO BUILD ABOVE -52/51 FEET COULD PROMPT ADJUSTMENTS TO MAXIMUM DRAFT RECOMMENDATIONS UPRIVER FROM